-Yes, it is.
-Civil Courts of First Instance in Mexico are located in different domiciles and premises throughout the states.
+Yes, there is.
+Civil Courts of First Instance in Mexico are in different domiciles and premises throughout the states.
 Depending on the amount of the claim and type of proceeding (oral or written), the claimant must go to the appropriate Court location.
 In each of these premises, there is a Common Office in charge of receiving the claims, randomly assigning them to one of the Courts, and providing the file number.

 As a result of the COVID-19 pandemic, the Mexican Judiciary implemented an electronic appointment system, which, as it appears, will continue to be used.
-A claimant can access the Judicial webpage in order to request an appointment to file their claim; they will also need to provide related information, such as the amount of the claim, type of procedure, etc. After doing so, the claimant will receive a document setting out the appointment and containing the address of the Court.
+A claimant can access the Judicial webpage to request an appointment to file their claim;

+they will also need to provide related information, such as the amount of the claim, type of procedure, etc. After doing so, the claimant will receive a document setting out the appointment and containing the address of the Court.
+This appointment system ceased to operate as of November 7, 2022, as health conditions allowed the Courts to work as before the pandemic.

-Finally, it is worth noting that if an appeal is filed in a proceeding (either against the final decision or any procedural resolution), a Higher Court superior will oversee ruling on such appeal.
+Finally, it is worth noting that if an appeal is filed in a proceeding (either against the final decision or any procedural resolution), a Higher Court superior will oversee the ruling on such appeal.
 If further appeals are subsequently filed in connection with the same original proceeding, these appeals must be referred to the same Higher Court, based on the general rule of "prior knowledge of the case" of the Mexican jurisdiction.